TamilGeekGirl/TamilCorp-Analysis/LanguageResources/Readme.md

 **3.wv.vectors.npy** - This file contains the word vectors (also known as the input embedding matrix or projection layer).

 **4.syn1neg.npy** - Output weights for negative sampling (hidden-output layer).
 You can continue training if needed using this along with the above 2 files.

-You can get both the skipgram and CBOW model files.
+You can get both the **skipgram and CBOW model** files.
 The file names will end with _SG and _CBOW respectively.
+Total tokens = 4,149,013

 Here's the *link*
 https://1drv.ms/f/c/d03204a730e16502/El7w3m6w19lNk7fUfviKm2cB8umyrlzv7a1izynVbI5-dg?e=pG1Hhb